Marathon race walk mixed relay

-The marathon race walk mixed relay is a racewalking mixed relay event over the marathon distance that was first contested at the 2024 Summer Olympics on 7 August.
+The marathon race walk mixed relay is a racewalking mixed relay event over the marathon distance that was only contested at the 2024 Summer Olympics on 7 August.

 World Athletics and the International Olympic Committee introduced the race in April 2023.
 The distance of the race is that of a marathon; 26.219 miles or 42.195 kilometres.
 The relay involves two athletes, one man and one woman.

 Each athlete has to complete two legs each, alternating in this order: male 11.45km, female 10km, male 10km, and female 10.745km.

 The first race, serving as a qualifier for the 2024 Olympic Games in Paris, was organised in Antalya, Turkey, during the 2024 World Athletics Race Walking Team Championships.
 This new event is controversial – criticised by some but welcomed by others for the variation in pace and placement that a relay provides.
-It was introduced to replace the 50km race walk at the Olympics.
+It was introduced to replace the 50 km race walk at the Olympics.
+It is not contested at the World Athletics Championships, which instead have the 35 km race walk for men and women.